liijunwei/practice/refactoring/ch09-simplifying-conditional-expressions/08-introduce-null-object.md

 + consider whether to implement a `message-eating null object`
     + A message-eating null will accept any message sent to it and return another message-eating null object.

++ **In essence there is a bigger pattern here, called special case**.
+A special case class is a particular instance of a class with special behavior.